 In a nutshell, bankruptcy is a legal process designed to help individuals who cannot pay their debts.
 It will eliminate most of your debts and allow you to rebuild your finances from scratch.
 But there are a few things you should be aware of before you decide to take such a big step.

-To help you determine if bankruptcy is the best option for you, here are the top 10 things you should know about bankruptcy before filing.
+To help you determine if bankruptcy is the best option, here are the top 10 things you should know about bankruptcy before filing.

 There are Two Common Types of Bankruptcies for Individuals

-If you are considering filing for bankruptcy, you must know that there are two common types of personal bankruptcy, Chapter 7 and Chapter 13 bankruptcy.
+If you are considering filing for bankruptcy, you must know that there are two common types of personal bankruptcy: Chapter 7 and Chapter 13.

-Chapter 7 bankruptcy may be your ideal solution if you want to get rid of your debts quickly.
+Chapter 7 bankruptcy may be your ideal solution to get rid of your debts quickly.
 In this chapter, a court-appointed bankruptcy trustee will manage the sale of your non-exempt assets and then distribute the money among your creditors to pay your debts.

 On the other hand, Chapter 13 bankruptcy is a better option for those who do not want to sell some of their assets and have a steady source of income.
 In this case, you will have to create a 3-to-5-year repayment plan with the help of your bankruptcy attorney.
 If you comply with the plan, your remaining debts will be discharged at the end of it.